Have you ever wanted to stroll through a book store, look on the shelf, and see your memoir?

 Every aspiring journalist knows the dream: the Columbia degree, weekend jaunts in Central Park between celebrity interviews, hunkering down in a Harlem Brownstone with a hot cup of joe in hand while revising that line of a NY Times Piece.
 Jessica Henriquez has lived it for the last five years.
 We caught up with Jessica to learn more about her journey as a writer, her creative process and hard fought lessons as a freelancer and essayist.

-Jessica is teaching a online Personal Essay Class at the Pad starting Tues.
-June 6.
+Jessica is teaching an online Advanced Personal Essay Class at the Pad starting Wed.
+9/20.
 If writing brutally honest essays for top tier publications like Salon or O Magazine is your thing, you should check it out.

 1. Tell us about your background.

 You know those obnoxious people who say things like: I’ve always been a writer, or I’ve been writing since I could hold a pencil?
 Well, I am one of those obnoxious people.
 On my bookshelf, I have a dozen thick journals that hold every single one of my secrets, heartbreaks, and pages of the agonizingly boring analysis I’ve made about the world since I was 6.
 I didn’t pursue journalism or creative writing in college.
 In fact, I studied to be an Elementary school teacher until I realized that I wasn’t especially fond of other people’s children.